Uganda Martyrs University School of Medicine

 Uganda Martyrs University School of Medicine, whose official name is Mother Kevin Postgraduate Medical School, is the school of medicine of Uganda Martyrs University.
 As of June 2014, the medical school is the newest medical school in Uganda, having been established in 2010.
 Currently the school provides postgraduate medical education in the disciplines of Pediatrics, Internal Medicine, Surgery, Obstetrics/Gynecology and Emergency Medicine.

 Location

 The school's campus is located on Nsambya Hill, in southern Kampala, Uganda's capital and largest metropolis, approximately 5 km, south of the central business district of the city.
 The school is housed on the premises of St. Francis Hospital Nsambya, a faith based not-for-profit hospital owned by the Roman Catholic Archdiocese of Kampala.
-The coordinates of the school are:0°18'06.0"N 32°35'07.0"E (Latitude:0.301667; Longitude:32.585289).

 Overview

 UMU School of Medicine, the school of medicine of Uganda Martyrs University, was established in 2010.
 Its headquarters is in Nkozi, Mpigi District.
 The current dean is Professor Paul D'Arbela.
 The clinical teaching disciplines of the medical school are integrated with St. Francis Hospital Nsambya, a 540-bed community hospital owned by the Roman Catholic Archdiocese of Kampala and is administered by the Little Sisters of St. Francis.